Ed Sheeran co-writes songs with industrial star Andy LaPlegua

-The Combichrist frontman is said to be desperate to turn his band folk rock and after expressing his desire to collaborate with the biggest singer/songwriter in the world, the 41-year-old Norwegian got together with the man himself and they are believed to have penned a number of tracks together, website Riveting News reports.
+The Combichrist frontman is said to be desperate to turn his band folk rock and after expressing his desire to collaborate with the biggest singer/songwriter in the world, the 41-year-old Norwegian got together with the man himself to pen a number of tracks, website Riveting News reports.

 According to the publication, a preview of the song they've worked on will be shared on Andy's Facebook page shortly.